fuquan-wang/insight-challenge/README.md

 [Back to Table of Contents] (README.md#table-of-contents)

 This solution only needs `javac` and `java` commands.
-So please make sure java-`version`-openjdk and java-`version`-oracle-devel packages are installed on the Linux system.
+So please make sure `java-version-openjdk` and `java-version-openjdk-devel` packages are installed on the Linux system.
 This solution has been tested with
 <pre>
 java-1.8.0-openjdk.x86_64